-CRL and the Law Library Microform Consortium (LLMC) are working together to identify, preserve, and provide digital access to important at-risk documents in law and government from U.S. and various other national jurisdictions.
+CRL and the Law Library Microform Consortium (LLMC) are working together to identify, preserve, and provide digital access to important at-risk primary legal and government publications from U.S. and other national jurisdictions.

-Formed in August 2010, the partnership combines digitization of critical primary source collections of interest to the CRL community, access for all CRL members to the rich collection of digitized material in the LLMC-Digital database, and preservation of print collections to ensure that the legacy publications of primary government and legal publications are secured.
-At the 2012 meeting of the CRL council of voting members CRL libraries affirmed the importance of these activities to the CRL community as a whole.
+The partnership, established in August 2010, digitizes critical primary source publications of interest to the CRL community, provides access for all CRL members to the rich collection of materials in the LLMC-Digital database, and archives print originals to ensure the survival of legacy primary government and legal publications.
+At its April 2012 meeting the CRL council of voting members affirmed the importance of these activities to the CRL community as a whole.

 A joint CRL-LLMC committee guides prioritization of collections for digitization.
 Materials are chosen that support the interests of CRL libraries and augment CRL collection strengths in area and international studies.

 As of October 2014, the LLMC-Digital database included over 7,000 titles in more than 85,000 volumes (over 51 million pages) covering the U.S. , Canada, and a range of other jurisdictions.
 Scanning is performed primarily from hard-copy volumes.
 Print preservation is an important strategy for LLMC, which stores volumes donated for scanning in a secure "dark" archive.

 Potential uses of LLMC-Digital content reflect the growing importance of primary source legal documents for social science and humanities research.
 Statutes, court journals, case reports, treatises and other legal texts support research on topics such as international relations, global trade, environmental policy, labor politics, civil rights, and immigration.

 Through the partnership, all CRL libraries have access to the LLMC-Digital database.
 An evaluation of this database and consultation with CRL membership about the partnership took place in April 2012.